 Although both companies specialize in selling multiple phones in the low to mid-range market, their goals are quite different.

 - Xiaomi doesn’t focus isn’t actually on selling smartphones.
 Their grand vision is actually selling multiple digital products through their smartphones.
-They want to emulate Apple in this regard and sell things similar to Apple pay, iTunes through their phones.
+They want to emulate Apple in this regard and sell things similar to Apple pay, and iTunes through their phones.
 So, arguably they haven’t doubled down on the Hardware.

 - Huawei on the other hand is much different.
-They are a traditional Smartphone manufacturer with years of experience behind their manufacturing process.
+They are a traditional Smartphone manufacturer with years of experience in their manufacturing process.
 So, as you can imagine their polar opposite expertise results in Amazing quality phones with a superior build.
-Most importantly, they also have amazing logistics, unlike Xiaomi who primarily Distributes their products online.
+Most importantly, they also have amazing logistics, unlike Xiaomi which primarily Distributes its products online.

 - Unlike Huawei, Xiaomi’s International game is strong.
 While Huawei is primarily focused on the local market and a few other countries, Xiaomi has taken over countries like India and completed dominated all the low and mid-segment sales.
 So, in terms of overall international market share, Xiaomi is a step ahead.
 Most importantly, they dominate the low to mid-smartphone spaces with their Aggressive prices.

-Verdict: In terms of Business model we’ve determined Xiaomi to be the winner as they have a lot more potential to grow as a company.
+Verdict: In terms of the Business model we’ve determined Xiaomi be the winner as they have a lot more potential to grow as a company.

 When it comes to marketing their products, both companies are quite different.
-Huawei has taken the more traditional approach of old school advertisements, using A-list celebrities as brand ambassadors, even using large scale events to showcase their products.
+Huawei has taken the more traditional approach of old-school advertisements, using A-list celebrities as brand ambassadors, and even using large-scale events to showcase their products.
 Huawei is also amazing when it comes to on-ground campaigns.

 - They have creates massive on-ground campaigns using billboards.
-Huawei isn’t just the poster child for the traditional market but a great example as to what you can achieve when the traditional market is done right on a global scale.
+Huawei isn’t just the poster child for the traditional market but a great example of what you can achieve when the traditional market is done right on a global scale.